Microneedling Cost Average US 2026: What to Expect

 Choosing the right add-ons depends entirely on your goals.
 Are you looking to speed up recovery and get an extra collagen kick?
 PRP might be for you.
 Is sagging skin your primary concern?
 An upgrade to RF microneedling could be the answer.
 Or maybe you just want to infuse your skin with targeted nutrients for a brighter glow.
 In that case, a custom serum is a great choice.
 Understanding these options will help you have a more productive conversation with your provider and create a skin rejuvenation plan that fits both your skin’s needs and your budget.

-Adding Platelet-Rich Plasma (PRP)
+Is Adding Platelet-Rich Plasma (PRP) Worth It?

 You may have heard of PRP, sometimes called a “vampire facial.”
 This popular add-on uses a concentration of your own blood platelets, which are rich in growth factors.
 During the treatment, a small amount of your blood is drawn and spun in a centrifuge to isolate the plasma.
 This golden liquid is then applied to your skin during the microneedling session.
 The micro-channels created by the needles allow the PRP to penetrate deeply, promoting faster healing and amplifying collagen production.
 This addition typically costs between $250 and $400 per session, but many find it’s worth the investment for the enhanced results.